 Cheryl Gerwig, Chief Probation Officer/CCA Director

 Chief Gerwig is responsible for the daily operations of the Adult Probation Department, including office administration, departmental budgets and supervision of Probation Staff.
 She also supervises a caseload and is the Reentry Court Coordinator and works to assist probationers re-entering into the community from periods of incarceration including, but not limited to, time spent in state prisons.
-In addition to her daily duties, Gerwig is a member of the Wayne County Community Corrections Board, Wayne County Reentry Coalition/Task Force, Stark Regional Community Corrections Center’s Facility Governing Board, and the Sex Offender Program Certification Board for the Department of Rehabilitation and Correction.
+In addition to her daily duties, Chief Gerwig is a member of the Wayne County Community Corrections Board, Wayne County Reentry Coalition/Task Force, Stark Regional Community Corrections Center’s Facility Governing Board, and the Sex Offender Program Certification Board for the Department of Rehabilitation and Correction.
 In addition she is an active member of the American Probation and Parole Association, the National Association of Probation Executives (NAPE) and the Ohio Chief Probation Officer’s Association.

 Chief Gerwig graduated in 1991 from the University of Akron with a Bachelor’s Degree in Sociology / Law Corrections.

 Cindy Kuhl, Senior Probation Officer